bekk/bekk-christmas/post/kotlin/operator-overloading.md

 When working with the primitive types in Kotlin, all  operators work in a sensible way.
 We can write `2 + 2` and Kotlin calculates the sum 4 and we can compare strings with an equality operator `"myfantasticstring" == "myfantasticstring"`.

 But what about the user-defined types.
-Let's say we have a date class defined as
+Let's say we have a simple date class defined as

 ```kotlin
 data class MyDate (